-Prerequisites: To be eligible, you must be an MCRRC member 18 years or older, be able to run four miles, and have completed at least one road race.
-If you do not meet these prerequisites, but feel the program is appropriate for you, or if you have any other questions, please contact Program Director, Tom Brennan, at firstname.lastname@example.org.
+Prerequisites: To participate, you must be able to run four miles, and have completed at least one road race.
+If you do not meet these prerequisites but feel the program is appropriate for you, or if you have any other questions, please contact Program Director, Tom Brennan, at firstname.lastname@example.org.
 MCRRC Membership is required for participation in this program.
 If you are not a member, you will have the opportunity to join MCRRC during registration.
 Participants must be 18 or older to register.

 Structure: The program follows a structured approach to allow participants to peak for late spring races, including the Cherry Blossom 10-Mile Run and Pike’s Peek 10K.
 The workout intensities will be based on your own fitness level, developed from your recent race times and training volume.
 We provide three levels and multiple pace groups to meet your specific training needs.
 You will be assigned to a level based on your current weekly mileage and long run.
 The levels are as follows:

 - The Red program is for runners whose long run is between 4 to 6 miles and weekly mileage is between 10 to 15 miles.

 - The White program is for runners whose long run is between 6 to 8 miles and weekly mileage is between 15 to 25 miles a week.